Mailgun logo

 Which is more popular, Mailgun or Sparkpost?

-On the Knock platform, Mailgun handled 100M–500M messages from January 1st to March 31st compared to <1M for Sparkpost.
-Mailgun volume has remained stable, while Sparkpost volume has remained stable.
+On the Knock platform, Mailgun handled 100M–500M messages from January 22nd to April 22nd compared to <1M for Sparkpost.
+Mailgun is currently trending upward in adoption, while Sparkpost volume has remained stable.

 Can I use both Mailgun and Sparkpost together?